Infratil cleared to buy Vodafone NZ - on same day global roaming pricing hiked 40%

-Infratil's plan to buy up to 50 percent of Vodafone New Zealand has been cleared by the Commerce Commission.
+Infratil's plan to buy up to 50 percent of Vodafone New Zealand has been cleared by the Commerce Commission - and with no requirement to offload its majority stake in power and broadband provider Trustpower.

+Overseas Investment Office approval is still required for the other partner in the acquisition - Canada's Brookfield Asset Management.
+A Vodafone spokeswoman said the OIO's verdict is also expected later today.

 Post-acquisition, Vodafone NZ will - for undisclosed licensing fees - keep rights to the Vodafone name and retain access to Vodafone's global technology.
 CEO Jason Paris, painting a best-of-both-world scenario, says it will also give local management more control over strategy, accelerating product releases.